87th Annual Church FAIR

 Clean out your drawers and jewelry boxes.
 We are looking for women’s and men’s jewelry, scarves, gloves, ties, belts, pocketbooks and accessories.

-Buy tickets to place in the allocated cups in front of each gift.
+Buy ticket to place in the allocated cups in front of each gift.
 If your ticket is drawn, you are the winner!
 Place tickets in only those items that most appeal to you.

 Again, this year will be beautiful handcrafted ornaments for the tree created by several of the members of the church.
 Some great gifts for the teacher, shut-ins, family, and friends.

-This is the time to donate those nice items that you don’t use anymore and that take up space in your china closet and your attic -- glass, crystal, china, silver, pewter, brass, collectibles, artwork and whatever other treasures you may find.
-Please call Nora for pickup so no damage occurs.
+This is the time to donate those nice items that you don’t use anymore and that take up space in your china closet and your attic -- glass, crystal, china, silver, pewter, brass, collectibles, artwork and whatever other treasures you can donate.

-We are looking for a few strong muscles to move tables up and down the stairs and to help carry the boxes to the different departments on Thursday night before and on Saturday after the fair.
-The plans are already developed; just come by after work.
+We are looking for a few strong muscles to move tables up and down the stairs and to help carry the boxes to the different departments on Thursday night to set up each room and clean up on Saturday after the fair.

 Make your favorite recipe and drop it off at the Church the day before the FAIR.
 Some suggestions are: Cakes, pies, breads, cookies, jams and jellies, sauces, relishes, vinegars.
 Please label ingredients, especially nuts and raisins.
 There will be a special Cupcake table for those of you who love a gourmet treat.
 If you need a good recipe, call Susan.